Mercedes-Benz and L’Oreal join firms severing ties over Ukraine war - see full list

 Taiwan’s Ministry of Foreign Affairs confirmed it will join other countries in imposing economical sanctions on Russia, but has not yet specified what companies it will be targeting.

-It comes amid fears China could one day mount its own invasion of Taiwan.
+It comes amid fears China could one day mount its own invasion of Taiwan, a situation with clear parallels to what is unfolding in Eastern Europe.

 Though historically neutral, Switzerland has joined the international effort to boycott Russia through economic sanctions.

-The country is freezing the assets “with immediate effect” of Putin, Russia’s Prime Minister Mikhail Mishustin and Foreign Minister Segey Lavrov.
+The country is freezing the assets “with immediate effect” of Mr Putin, Russia’s PM Mikhail Mishustin and Mr Lavrov.

 Russian-owned luxury sanctions will be targeted by economic sanctions, said French finance minister Bruno Le Maire.